blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

 ============

-Reading from the database and showing us the posts is a great start, but let's allow for the adding of new posts.
+Reading from the database and showing us the posts is a great start, but let's allow for adding new posts.

 First, start by creating an ``add()`` action in the PostsController::